ferrilab/ferrilab/guide/bitvec/miscellaneous.md

 ## Integer Refinement

-`bitvec` offloads abstraction over the fundamental integers to the `funty` crate.
-It provides traits such as `Unsigned` that generalize over any unsigned integer and allow them to be used in generic code.
+`bitvec` offloads abstraction over the fundamental integers to `funty`, described earlier in this guide.

 `funty` only unifies the standard-library APIs of the integers into trait-based code; `bitvec` further extends this with useful constants in the `BitRegister`